Dushanbe: Ancient times

-The ruins of a Buddhist monastery of the Hephthalite period of the late fifth to sixth century, now referred to as Ajina Tepe, lie in the Vaksh valley near Dushanbe.
+The ruins of a Buddhist monastery of the Hephthalite period of the late fifth to sixth century, now referred to as Ajina Tepe, lie in the Vakhsh valley near Dushanbe.
 Other settlements from the Tokharistan period have also been discovered, like the town of Shishikona that was destroyed during the Soviet era and depopulated during the Mongol invasion.
 International trade picked up during this period in the region.
 A castle was also discovered dating from the time period.
 In 582, the Western Turkic Khaganate gained control over the region.
 In the seventh century, a Chinese pilgrim visited the region and mentioned the city of Shuman, possibly on the site of modern Dushanbe.

 After the Arab conquest, the Samanids controlled the region, which was involved in crafts and trade, and in the 10th-12th centuries the medieval city of Hulbuk developed near Dushanbe, which notably contained the palace of the governor of Khulbuk, "an artistic treasure of the Tajik people", among other smaller medieval settlements like Shishikhona.
 The Kharakhanids minted coins from 1018 to 1019 found in the city.
 The city came under the influence of the Ghurids from the 12th to 13th centuries.

 Other smaller settlements were founded during the Late Middle Ages after the Mongol invasion, such as Abdullaevsky and Shainak.
 Timur conquered the region during this time period and various other empires controlled the city.
 The city's economy started to rely more heavily on crafts and trade.